sauravpd/certificates/README.md

 # certificates

-This repo contains Linkeddin certificates.
+This repo contains LinkedIn Learning and other certificates.